RasaHQ/rasa-action-examples/README.md

 # How to Use

-In the `examples` folder you will find many small Rasa projects.
+Every folder in this project represents a Rasa project.
 Each Rasa project contains a custom action that demonstrates something novel.
-Each project comes with a `readme.md` file that explains how the custom action works.
-The goal is to keep all the examples minimal in nature so that they are just enough to explain a concept but lightweight enough so that they are easy to copy into an existing Rasa project.
+Each project comes with a `readme.md` file that explains how the custom action works and the goal is to keep all the examples minimal in nature.
+They should be just enough to explain a concept but lightweight enough so that they are easy to copy into an existing Rasa project.

+## Existing Examples

+### Fallback Buttons

+The `fallback-button` contains a custom action that triggers whenever the NLU fallback is triggered.
+It will then try to generate buttons with suggestions for the user on what to do next.